Irish Breakfast Tea

 Smart Selection & Storage

 Choose loose leaf or high-quality tea bags for the best flavor.
-Look for brands that specify the blend of Assam tea.
+Look for a rich, dark color and a strong aroma.

 Myths vs Realities